Consulate General of the United States, Jerusalem: Merger into US Embassy

 On 18 October 2018, the U.S. Secretary of State Mike Pompeo announced that the US would be merging the US Consulate General with the newly-relocated US Embassy in Jerusalem into a single mission.
 Pompeo also announced that the US would continue to conduct its reporting, outreach and program in the Palestinian Territories through a new Palestinian Affairs Unit inside the US Embassy in Jerusalem.
 This unit will operate from the Agron Road site in Jerusalem.
 While the announcement was welcomed by the Israeli Government, Palestinian officials accused the Trump Administration for supporting Israel's claim to Jerusalem.

 On 19 February 2019, it was reported that the US Consulate General would be merging into the US Embassy in March 2019.
-On 4 March 2019, the functions of the Consulate General were merged into the US Embassy and the Consulate General ceased operating, ending the US practice of having separate diplomatic missions to the Israelis and Palestinians.
+On 4 March 2019, the functions of the consulate general were merged into the US Embassy and the consulate general ceased operating, ending the US practice of having separate diplomatic missions to the Israelis and Palestinians.
 The former Consulate General's Agron Road building was renamed the Palestinian Affairs Unit, to carry out many of the former Consulate General's functions.
 The last Consul-General was Karen Sasahara.

 In response to the Consulate General's merger into the US Embassy, Saeb Erekat, the secretary-general of the PLO's Executive Committee urged the international community to boycott the new Palestinian Affairs Unit.
 Meanwhile, fellow Executive Committee member Hanan Ashrawi called the closure of the Consulate General "an assault on Palestinian rights and identity."

 Reopening

 In May 2021, U.S. Secretary of State Antony Blinken in the Biden administration announced that Washington will reopen the consulate, without specifying a date.
-In September 2021, Palestinian Authority Prime Minister Mohammad Shtayyeh called on the US administration to speed up the reopening of the Consulate General in Jerusalem to handle direct contacts with the Palestinians.
+In September 2021, Palestinian Authority Prime Minister Mohammad Shtayyeh called on the US administration to speed up the reopening of the consulate general in Jerusalem to handle direct contacts with the Palestinians.

-In June 2022, the United States Government redesignated the Palestinian Affairs Unit as the U.S. Office of Palestinian Affairs (OPA).
+In June 2022, the United States Government redesignated the Palestinian Affairs Unit (PUA) as the U.S. Office of Palestinian Affairs (OPA).
 While the OPA is still considered part of the US Embassy in Jerusalem, it reports directly to the State Department's Bureau of Near Eastern Affairs.